AdaCore/gnatstudio/docs/users_guide/extending.rst

 each source file.
 Its default value depends on the language (:program:`gnatmake` for Ada, :program:`gcc` for C, etc.).
-This attribute requires one XML attribute, :file:`value`, which is the value of the attribute for which the type is overriden.
+This attribute requires one XML attribute, :file:`value`, which is the value of the attribute for which the type is overridden.

 Almost all the standard project attributes are defined through an XML file, :file:`projects.xml`, which is part of the GPS installation.
 Examine this